 In case xApi or SCORM standards do not really suit your needs, and you have your own web server, webhooks can be a solution for you.
-You need to implement a HTTP endpoint on your web server where you will receive requests with learners’ results.
+You can implement a HTTP endpoint on your web server where you will receive requests with learners’ results.

-Note: You should implement your endpoint with the HTTPS protocol.
+Note: Implement your endpoint with the HTTPS protocol.

 How do I add webhooks to my course?